oakes/Nightcode/examples/README.md

-These projects provide examples of how to use Nightcode as a library by breaking off pieces of its functionality as standalone programs.
+These projects provide examples of how to use Nightcode as a library by using a piece of its functionality in isolation.
 Some of them may only work when run as a standalone JAR file.

-* **nightbuild** The build pane.
+* **nightbuild** - the build pane.
-* **nightedit** The editor pane.
+* **nightedit** - the editor pane.
-* **nightpad** The text area without the associated widget bar or tabs.
+* **nightpad** - the text area without the associated widget bar or tabs.
-* **nightrepl** The REPL pane.
+* **nightrepl** - the REPL pane.